NStackpole/CompilerDesign/README.md

 * lexer: These files contain the lexer, which takes in lines of text and generate tokens.
 * calculator: Defines a calculator that uses the lexer to evaluate user input.
 * parser: contains the parser, which takes a vector of tokens and turns it into an expression.
+* codgen: will hold the code to call a library that will generat code based on given abstract syntax trees.